 Since last year, I’ve been on a journey transitioning to a diet with less meat and more plant-based foods.
-The more I found out about the ways of factory farming and the cruel and inhumane treatment of animals… The more I learnt about the effects of animal farming on our planet – which has been exposed to be the single largest factor of destruction (watch Cowspiracy!)… And the more I became interested in nutrition, food as medicine, and the effects of food on health and longevity… The less I’ve been wanting to eat meat (and other animal products).
+I started finding out more and more about factory farming, the cruel and inhumane treatment of animals.
+I’ve learnt about the effects of animal farming on our planet – which has been exposed to be the single largest factor of destruction (watch Cowspiracy!).
+This combined with discovering that an optimal diet for health and longevity consists mainly of plants, made me lose interest in eating so much meat (and other animal products).

 I won’t go into detail here about the numerous benefits of eating a plant-based diet, I will cover these in another post.
 But in short, it’s been well proven that a plant-based diet is less stressful on the body and digestive system, helps with weight loss, prevents heart and circulatory conditions, premature aging, lowers inflammation and many others.

 The transition has had its challenges, mainly in coming up with a variety of meatless dishes to eat.
 Rather than making a couple of dishes over and over.
-I was used to eating meat with pretty much every single meal, and used to feel that a meal wasn’t complete without it.
+I was used to eating meat with pretty much every single meal, and felt that a meal wasn’t complete without it.

 Truth is, a plant-based meal can be complete, satisfying and delicious – all at the same time.